 You get the idea: we've gone through a decade of authorities attacking one of the UK's most vibrant industries, bit by bit.
 And to compound the problem, clubs aren't being replaced with newer and better venues with Funktion-One sound systems or Balearic-style terraces; instead, they're being targeted by some of the biggest corporations and councils in the country to make way for other types of businesses or housing developments.
 If this continues to happen, the UK's underground music culture will be under even more serious threat than it currently is.

 The politics surrounding the closure of these clubs is complex; some have fallen out of fashion, while others have been forced into administration after the outcome of Licensing Board legislation and changes to local council policy.
-However, the closures of some are linked to elaborate plans to clean up the areas surrounding railway arches, creating a "vibrant high street" – as is the case with Area and the Nine Elms regeneration in Vauxhall, for example.
+However, the closures of some are linked to elaborate plans to clean up the areas surrounding railway arches, creating a "vibrant high street"—as is the case with Area and the Nine Elms regeneration in Vauxhall, for example.

 Euan begins to explain to me the closure of Crucifix Lane earlier this year.
 The club operated under different names for 20 years and hosted nights with acts from the Chemical Brothers to Nightslugs.
-He says it was "taken back under a redevelopment break clause in its lease".
-He tells me that the club had proof that Network Rail wanted the club back "in order to attempt to relocate another business they had evicted just down the road under Thameslink and that, if they could relocate successfully, they would not have had to pay £1.2 million in compensation".
+He says it was "taken back under a redevelopment break clause in its lease."
+He tells me that the club had proof that Network Rail wanted the club back "in order to attempt to relocate another business they had evicted just down the road under Thameslink and that, if they could relocate successfully, they would not have had to pay £1.2 million [$1.87 million] in compensation."
 Crucifix Lane discovered Network Rail's plan to evict them so they could relocate the other unit because Euan was good friends with the owner of the unit and they spoke about their plan.

 Knowing this, Crucifix Lane decided to challenge Network Rail's decision.
-The rail giant realised their position and abandoned the relocation of the other unit, but still went ahead with the eviction of the nightclub – despite Euan offering an increased rent to stay in the arch.
+The rail giant realized their position and abandoned the relocation of the other unit, but still went ahead with the eviction of the nightclub—despite Euan offering an increased rent to stay in the arch.
 They weren't the only ones evicted.
 The property next door, which was occupied by an artisan printer, was also kicked out in order to make way for the same relocation.
 That property has been sitting empty for nearly four years, adding further salt to the wound.
 Euan explains that much of this process was being done with taxpayer's money and that the unit stands empty with no rent being generated, despite the club's wishes to stay in the area and pay higher rents.

 The iconic clubs SE1 and Cable were also taken back under the redevelopment of London Bridge station, despite Network Rail giving Cable reassurance that it would not be needed for the Thameslink work.
 The club released a statement in May of 2013 following their closure with immediate effect, saying, "We have been forced to close following two years of ongoing legal battles with Network Rail, who took possession of the venue" with an entry order.
-I got in contact with Network Rail about Cable, and they said the club was within the area undergoing the £6.5 billion Thameslink redevelopment, and that the plans had been in the public domain for many years before work commenced.
+I got in contact with Network Rail about Cable, and they said the club was within the area undergoing the £6.5 billion [$10.1 billion] Thameslink redevelopment, and that the plans had been in the public domain for many years before work commenced.